SesethuPotye/Data-Governance/CHAPTER 3.md

 In short, reports are a crucial communication tool in organizations.
 They present data and information in a way that is tailored to a specific audience and purpose, ultimately aiming to empower leaders with the knowledge they need to make informed decisions and take action.

+# OTHER ROLES FOR DATA

+* Artificial intelligence (AI): AI relies on a lot of good data to function well.
+This data helps AI find patterns, connections, and probabilities.
+Interestingly, AI is also being used to improve the quality and usefulness of data itself.

+* Problem-solving: Data is crucial throughout the problem-solving process.
+It helps define the problem itself, identify potential solutions, pick the best option, and assess the outcome.

+* Data reuse: Data can be a goldmine beyond its initial use.
+Once collected, data can be reused for different purposes by authorized teams within an organization.
+This avoids redundant data collection and maximizes its value.
+However, data governance is crucial to ensure such reuse complies with regulations and privacy.

+# IMPROVING OUTCOMES WITH DATA
+treating data as a valuable asset is key to maximizing its worth.
+Many overlook this, but viewing data as an asset can lead to better data management practices.

+# IMPORTANT

+Data exploration, also known as data analytics, is a core function in organizations that requires skilled professionals and specific tools.
+The rise of big data has made this process more intricate and demanding of expertise, but it has also heightened the value and significance of data for businesses.